Mooneerams are experienced motorcycle accident claims solicitors and have 20 years of experience as specialist claimant personal injury lawyers.

 We understand recovering compensation for your damaged bike is hugely important to you, as much as or even more so perhaps than recovering personal injury compensation, in some cases.
-Your machine is your pride and joy and often it is likely to be worth as much as tens of thousands of pounds in itself.
+Your machine is your pride, and joy is often likely to be worth a significant amount of money.

-Other possible areas of claim include;
+Other possible areas of claim include:

 How much will I get for my claim?